mahirsowad3/Auction-House-Website/README.md

 #### Edit Item

-1. Click the "Edit Details" button on an inactive item to edit its details.
+1. Click the "Edit Details" button on an inactive item to edit any of its details.
 2. Update the fields and click "Save Edits".

 #### Close Account